Técnica & OHM – live memories from the laboratory of experimental music [unklar art review]

 The journey began with atmospheric textures before moving into dub techno variations and broken beats.
 At moments, there were traces of folklore and even echoes reminiscent of Asian Dub Foundation.
 Through its constant rises and falls, the set somehow felt like travelling alongside her through the Cradle of Humankind itself.
 Curious about the origins of several tracks completely unknown to me, I asked Surrealich about them afterwards.
 Her answer was simple: “Some I made myself, some just came into my path.”

 After her story came to an end, I expected the energy to slow down — but the opposite happened.
-Big Leg followed with extraordinary mixing skills and a selection of truly one-of-a-kind tracks.
-Using scratches, a DD7 pedal, several CDJs, and what looked like every channel on the mixer simultaneously, he seemed less like a DJ and more like someone actively reconstructing music in front of us.
-Dark wave collided with high-quality drum & bass and broken beats in a way that felt both chaotic and incredibly precise.
+Big Leg followed with cool mixing skills + a selection of truly one-of-a-kind tracks.
+Using scratches, a DD7 pedal, several CDJs, and what sometimes sounded like every channel on the mixer simultaneously.
+He seemed less like a DJ and more like someone actively reconstructing sounds in front of us.
+Dark wave collided with high-quality drum & bass and broken beats in a way that felt both chaotic and precise.

-I’ve always believed a good musical journey should end somewhere warm and hopeful, and Big Leg managed exactly that — closing moments that reminded me of a sunny beach far away from Berlin’s concrete reality.
-We spoke briefly afterwards, and he shared the secret behind his performance: perseverance.
-He has been building these musical stories for more than a decade now.
-Perseverance, yes — but talent too.
+I’ve always believed a good musical journey should end somewhere warm and hopeful, and Big Leg managed that — closing moments that reminded me of a sunny beach far away from Berlin’s concrete reality.

 By the time my physical and psychological energy had almost completely drained away, Charlie Caves stepped into the booth.
-His set also began beautifully, but unfortunately my own batteries had finally run empty, and I couldn’t stay until the end.
+His set also began in an interesting way, unfortunately my batteries went empty, and I couldn’t dance till the end.

-Técnica became the first post-pandemic party at OHM that truly connected with me again.
+Técnica became the first post-pandemic music at OHM that truly connected with my senses again.
 There was another one before, but back then I was surrounded by entirely different people.
 Now I walk alone, more like a wolf.

-And maybe that’s exactly what this night felt like in the end: a pack of warm, fuzzy wolves howling their memories into the open sky.
+And maybe that’s exactly what this night felt like in the end: a pack of warm, fuzzy wolverines and wolves howling their experiences into the open blue Berlin sky.

 ISA